 We had ridden the cable car from Fisherman’s Wharf to Market Street and then walked back up to Chinatown, so we were both hungry.
 Our choices for a hearty lunch – a big bowl of prawns and vegetable noodle soup and a big plate of fried rice to share, and an order of Szechuan chicken for me.

 A feast for sure.
 And every bit of it was delicious.
 The soup could have used a little more heat, but the shrimp was fresh, the noodles were tender but not “slimy”, and the broth had a wonderfully rich flavor.
-It reminded me to some degree of the noodle soup at The Pier (Cathay Pacific’s business class lounge) at the Hong Kong airport, and I mean that in a good way.
-The rice was cooked perfectly and had a good texture – not too crunchy – and it wasn’t too oily.
+It reminded me somewhat of the noodle soup at The Pier at the Hong Kong airport, and I mean that in a good way.
+The rice had a good texture – not too crunchy – and it wasn’t too oily.
 My chicken was also excellent, tender and nicely seared and with just the right amount of soy sauce in the sauce.
 Thus, it wasn’t excessively salty, as Chinese food sometimes can be.
-Again, though, I was wishing for just a little more heat, a tad disappointing considering the dish had the “hot and spicy” symbol next to it on the menu.
-There wasn’t a trace of food left after we finished, though, and yes, we both used chopsticks for everything.
-We didn’t have anything for dessert, aside from the obligatory pre-packaged fortune cookie.
+Again, though, I wished for a little more heat from a dish described as “hot and spicy”.
+There wasn’t a trace of food left after we finished, though.
+We didn’t have dessert, aside from the obligatory fortune cookie.

 This is a family-run establishment, and service is ruthlessly efficient.
 You can tell this place gets busy, but they have it down to a science to get people in and out quickly.
 We ate leisurely but were still done in less than an hour.